jamesvdinh/deepast/scrollprize.org/docs/35_autoseg_tooling.md

 ```bash
 sudo chown -R username /path/to/folder
 ```
+If you encounter "json" errors, its likely you have entered your paths wrong, or forgot to include a meta.json!
+If you cannot view the zarr within the vc3d gui, you may be missing the `format:zarr` key!
 :::

 Much of this section borrows from Hendrik Schilling's repository [here](https://github.com/hendrikschilling/FASP), which also contains more detailed explanations of these processes.

-If you want to try out running traces only , and do not want to perform any of the seeding or expansion steps, you can download patches we have generated for some of the scrolls from the links in the data section above, and simply place these in your paths directory.

 The tracer operates by connecting overlapping patches based on a number of conditions.
 It chooses the initial candidates to connect based on patch overlap, and then uses some constraints defined within the cost functions to find the optimal patch to select.
 This step places our initial seeds, which are later expanded.
 The app that generates the seeds and the expanded patches is `vc_grow_seg_from_seed`.